-Private 1st Class is the first promotion toward becoming an integral part of the Marine Corps.
-Marine Corps PFCs are the backbone of the Marines.
+Private first class is the first promotion toward becoming an integral part of the Marine Corps.
+PFCs are the backbone of the Marines.
 The PFC's job is to apply their new technical skills while continuing to learn and develop new skills.

-Moving up the Marine Corps Ranks: Like the promotion to process to PFC, Marine Corps company commanders have the authority to promote active duty enlisted Marines to the rank of LCpl (E-3) when they have completed nine months Time-in-Service and eight months Time-in-Grade.
-Like achieving PFC this promotion is virtually automatic for those who meet the basic promotion criteria.
+Moving up the Marine Corps Ranks: Like the promotion to process to PFC, Marine Corps company commanders have the authority to promote active-duty enlisted Marines to the rank of lance corporal (E-3) when they have completed nine months ' time in service (TIS) and eight months' time in grade (TIG).
+Like achieving PFC, this promotion is virtually automatic for those who meet the basic promotion criteria.

 Lance Corporal (LCpl)

-The rank of Lance Corporal (LCpl) was first used by the Marines in the Indian Wars of the 1830s.
-Lance Corporal is your next step in becoming an integral part of the Marine Corps.
-Lance Corporals are expected continue to apply thier technical training, in addition to learning and developing leadership skills.
+The rank of lance corporal (LCpl) was first used by the Marines in the Indian Wars of the 1830s.
+Lance corporal is your next step in becoming an integral part of the Marine Corps.
+Lance corporals are expected to continue to apply thier technical training, in addition to learning and developing leadership skills.

-Moving up the Ranks: Unlike the ranks of PFC and LCpl, to be worthy of the title "Non-Commissioned Officer" you must demonstrate that you are capable of meeting the demands of the next higher grade by meeting both basic eligibility requirements and competing in a Marine Corps-wide Composite Score competition, which is intended to promote the best qualified candidates.
+Moving up the Ranks: Unlike the ranks of PFC and LCpl, to be worthy of the title "non-commissioned officer," you must demonstrate that you are capable of handling the demands of the next higher grade by meeting basic eligibility requirements and competing in a Marine Corps-wide, Composite Score competition, which is intended to promote the best qualified candidates.

 Marine Corps Ranks: Non-Commissioned Officer (NCO) (E-4 and E-5)

-The Marine Non-Commissioned Officer (NCO), the Marine Corps ranks of Corporals and Sergeants, hold a special position in the Corps.
+The Marine NCO ranks of corporals and sergeants hold a special position in the Corps.
 NCOs are responsible for the lives of their men in or out of combat situations.
 These Marines are leaders of men and much more.
 They represent the unwavering traditions of duty and dedication to their assigned mission.
-The Marine Corps NCO creed is short and to the point::
+The Marine Corps NCO creed is short and to the point:

 I am an NCO, dedicated to training new Marines and influencing the old.
 I am forever conscious of each Marine under my charge, and by example will inspire him to the highest standards possible.